neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 If a given layout is tied to the body text being set at 16px, sufficient font scaling can still make the site unreadable.

-The `em` and `rem`[^rem] units have been historically used to address this concern.
+The `em` and `rem`^["em" and "root em," referring to the width of an em-dash.
+Like this one---see?] units have been historically used to address this concern.
 Even so, my usage of those units was quite a cargo-cult practice, and still tightly coupled with pixels.
 I would set my `:root` font size to `10px`, such that `0.1rem === 1px`, and simply do mental math to convert my pixel dimensions to the "better" units.

-[^rem]: "em" and "root em," referring to the width of an em-dash.
-Like this one---see?

 **I missed the point.**